nicebread/FOMO-Psy/_TODO.md

 # UTOS generalizability group exercise:

 Consider this statement: In a meta-analysis of 80 studies, a strong evidence was found for the phenomenon (d = 0.75, p < .0001).
-It had over 12,000 participants, therefore we can assume a good generalizability along the U(nits) dimensions.
+It had over 12,000 participants, therefore we can assume a good generalizability along the U(nits) dimension.

 Think - Pair - Share.